sachinnair90/contract-checker/README.md

 # Contract Checker

-AI-powered contract integrity verification using Langchain, computer vision, and document processing.
+AI-powered contract integrity verification using Langchain, computer vision, and docum### Core Components

+- **ContractScanner**: Uses docling to extract text, tables, and metadata from PDFs
+- **SignatureDetector**: Uses YOLOv8 or DETR models to detect signatures in document images
+- **Langchain Agent**: GPT-4 powered agent with tool-calling for flexible contract analysis
+- **Langchain Chain**: Deterministic LCEL-based chain for sequential contract processing

+### Tools

+- `ContractScannerTool`: Extracts contract content and structure information
+- `SignatureDetectorTool`: Identifies signatures and their locations in documentssing.

 ## Features